 Instructional Services Coordinator

 Alison oversees the daily operations of the Center by providing faculty and students instructional support, coordinating reservations for Center resources, and managing student staff.
 She has a BA in Japanese & Linguistics from Boston University.
-Her small hometown of Horseheads in upstate New York is a wonderful place, but she loves the city life of the Boston area.
-She enjoys things like reading, Netflix, video games, and sleep.
+Alison grew up in western New York, but now lives north of Boston with her wife and cats.
+She enjoys things like reading, rock climbing, video games, and sleep.

-Shawn has been the Systems Administrator at the Boston University Geddes Language Center since 1998.
-In addition to maintaining the digital language lab, Shawn assists faculty with creating digital content, leads training sessions on foreign language software tools, and provides one on one support for instructors needing a helping hand with technology.
+Shawn assists faculty with creating digital content, leads training sessions on foreign language software tools, and provides one on one support for instructors needing a helping hand with technology.
+Shawn has been highly involved with the ongoing course Teaching College Languages, an ongoing course that prepares graduate students for their first teaching experience.
+Most recently, Shawn participated in the Portuguese StarTalk in the summer of 2014, co-presented at FLEAT at Harvard University in 2015, and participated in the Korean StarTalk in the summers of 2017, 2018, and 2019.
 Shawn has a BS in Computer Science from BU’s Metropolitan College.
 Shawn is originally from Ware, MA.
 He moved to Boston to attend Boston University in 1993.
-He currently lives in West Medford, where he often grills steak tips.
+He currently lives in West Medford, where he often grills steak tips and other cubed meats.

 Media Resources Specialist